ToniMagdy/Capstone_Project/README.md

 - portfolio.json - containing offer ids and meta data about each offer (duration, type, etc.)
 - profile.json - demographic data for each customer
 - transcript.json - records for transactions, offers received, offers viewed, and offers completed

+## Main Goal

+To predict whether or not the user will respond to an offer.

+# More Detils about the project found [here](https://medium.com/@tony.magdy1.totti/starbucks-capstone-challenge-bcdc9fb16073)